robertangeles/repo-ai-prompts/write-culinary-recipe.md

 6. Provide nutrition facts for the recipe, including:
    - Breakdown of calories, carbs, fat, fiber, protein, and vitamins per serving
    - Total number of calories per serving
+   - Your output will be in a table format

 8. Describe the detailed flavor profile of the dish with a maximum of 300 words and store it in {{FLAVOR_PROFILE}}.
 Follow the instructions below for you flavour profile output.
    - Encompass the overall taste characteristics and sensory attributes